 I know this sounds quite insane but that was how you had to do it back in the day.
-That was sampling at that point in time (unless you could afford something like a Fairlight or an Emulator but those early 8 bit digital, very expensive, keyboard samplers only lived in high end studios) I found it very interesting when there was a brief revival of cassette performance groups around 2005/2006.
+That was sampling at that point in time (unless you could afford something like a Fairlight or an Emulator but those early 8 bit digital, very expensive, keyboard samplers only lived in high end studios).

 The first reasonably priced keyboard sampler was the 8 bit Ensoniq Mirage (1985).
-It had 2 seconds of sample ram, stored samples on floppy disks and had a hexidecimal display which made it a very tedious machine to work with but you heard it on hundreds of hit recordings in the late 1980's.
-Sampling was now offically mainstream.
+It had 2 seconds of sample ram, stored samples on floppy disks, had a hexadacimal display which made it an unbelievably tedious machine to work with, but you heard it on allot of hit recordings in the late 1980's.
+Sampling was now truly mainstream.

 Now there are things that old school pre-acid sampling can do really well and things that post-acid sampling can do really well, but so far there isn't anything that can do both really well.

-As you can see from all of this, for any number of reasons the actual "instrument" of a sampler player is almost always in a state of evolution (like it or not), that is the nature of working with technology as opposed to an acoustic instrument like a guitar which has pretty much been the same since it first appeared on the planet.
+As you can see from all of this, for any number of reasons the actual "instrument" of a sampler player is almost always in a state of evolution (like it or not you get about 10 years out of a rig), that is the nature of working with technology as opposed to an acoustic instrument like a guitar which has pretty much been the same since it first appeared on the planet.